 Sharad Navratri, the nine splendorous and colorful nights, is one of the most awaited Indian festivals.
-A melodious occasion full of reveling evenings, Navratri is celebrated for ten days, beginning with holy Navratris and ending with Dusshera, Sharad Navratri, it is a medley of dance, fun, festivities, bonhomie, and religious devotion.
+A melodious occasion full of reveling evenings, Navratri is celebrated for ten days, beginning with holy Navratris and ending with Dusshera, Sharad Navratri, a medley of dance, fun, festivities, bonhomie, and religious devotion.

 Everything You Need to Know About Navratri